charliedogmel/Unsupervised_NLP_Project/project_proposal.md

 ### How do you intend to meet the tools requirement of the project?

-I will use the ython text processing libraries/tools (such as NLTK, spaCy, gensim, scikit-learn) for data handling.
+I will use the python text processing libraries/tools (such as NLTK, spaCy, gensim, scikit-learn) for data handling.
 Other tools will include APIs, SQL, and visualization tools.

 ### Are you planning in advance to need or use additional tools beyond those required?